-Jackson testified to the new story under oath in his civil suit, which gave him a sticky perjury problem, since he had once told a different, contradictory story under oath in the grand jury proceedings.
-Given the discrepancies, he logically had to have perjured himself one time or the other.
+Jackson testified to the new story under oath in his civil suit, which gave him a sticky perjury problem, since he had previously told two different, contradictory stories under oath in the grand jury proceedings and the deposition.
+The time-line problem could have been explained away by a memory lapse, but the grand jury testimony was another matter.
+Given the discrepancies between his testimony in the civil suit and his testimony before the grand jury, he logically had to have perjured himself one time or the other.
 Joe chose a bizarre strategy to work his way out of this dilemma.
 When he was cross-examined about the contents of his grand jury testimony in 1920, he did not attempt to blame coercion or a faulty memory.
 In fact, he made no attempt to reconcile the differences between his two versions of the narrative.
 He simply denied saying everything he had said to the grand jury, offering statements like, "I didn't make that answer."
 When confronted with the particulars of his testimony, he denied everything line-by-line, more than a hundred times under oath.
 He seemed to be unaware that the court record consisted of more than just some typed pages.
 The judge, the court stenographers and the grand jurors were all still alive and available to verify that the transcript was an accurate account of what Joe had actually said.
-Some of them were called to provide that testimony, thus leaving Joe with an additional hundred or more instances of perjury which could be proved beyond a reasonable doubt.
+Some of them were called to provide that testimony, thus leaving Joe with more that a hundred instances of perjury which could be proved beyond a reasonable doubt.
 In fact, beyond any doubt.

 The excerpt below comes from "Black Sox in the Courtroom" by William F. Lamb: